jdeathe/centos-ssh-haproxy/README.md

 There are several environmental variables defined at runtime which allows the operator to customise the running container.

+##### HAPROXY_CERTIFICATE

+The HAProxy SSL/TLS certificate can be defined using `HAPROXY_CERTIFICATE`.
+The value may be either a file path, a base64 encoded string of the certificate file contents or a multiline string containing a PEM formatted concatenation of private key and certificate.
+If set to a file path the contents may also be a base64 encoded string.

 ##### HAPROXY_CONF

 The HAProxy configuration file path, (or base64 encoded string of the configuration file contents), is set using `HAPROXY_CONF`.
 The default http configuration is located at the path `/etc/haproxy/haproxy-http.example.cfg` and will be copied into the runnning configuration path `/etc/haproxy/haproxy-http.example.cfg`.
 There's also an example tcp configuration in the path `/etc/haproxy/haproxy-tcp.example.cfg`.